Julian-Schaefer/Competency-Extraction-API/README.md

 2. `match (a) delete a` to clean up nodes

 ### Train Machine Learning Competency Extractor
+Use the following commands to reproduce the Machine Learning model used in the Machine Learning based Competency Extractor:

-1. `pipenv run python app/machine_learning.py`
+1. `pipenv run python app/machine_learning.py`  this creates the spacy files for training and testing the model
-2. `cd ML`
+2. `cd ML`  navigate the console to the "ML" directory
-3. `pipenv run python -m spacy train config.cfg --output ./output`
+3. `pipenv run python -m spacy train config.cfg --output ./output` train and test the model with the created spacy files

 ## Documentation of API